bdeckard92/dupUT/02-Lesson-Plans/14-MVC/README.md

 * Learning the MVC paradigm allows students to collaborate efficiently.
 One student can work on the view, while another student can work on the business logic of the application.
 * The MVC design pattern encourages students to embrace the separation of concerns philosophy.
 * Knowing how to create user interfaces using the MVC pattern will make students a prime candidate for employers, as the MVC model is becoming increasingly popular for web development.
 * The MVC pattern will allow students to keep their business logic for the applications intact if they decide to change the view or template engine.
-It is important for students to understand that the MVC pattern revolves around template engines as a concept, not just a single technology like Handlebars.
+It is important for students to understand that the MVC pattern revolves around template engines as a concept, not just a single technology like Handlebars.js.

 Throughout the async module this week, students will use MVC to do the following: